jbroadway/lemur/README.md

 **Status: Beta**

 An e-learning app for the [Elefant CMS](http://www.elefantcms.com/).
-Lemur aims to be the Wordpress of e-learning, a simple way to publish and host your own courses.
+Lemur aims to be the Wordpress of e-learning, a free and ultra-simple way to publish and host your own courses that keeps you in control.

 However, Lemur has a ways to go before it is ready for non-developers.
 We still have a number of features to finish, reams of documentation to write, and more